Best Resume Formats: A Guide for 2023

 -

-Relevant Skills — In this section, you will take three major skills and list them.
+In this section, you will take three to five relevant skills and provide details demonstrating your abilities.
 Under each skill, you will include a bulleted list of how you’ve used those skills.
-Once you’re done, it’ll look similar to the work experience section of a chronological resume.

-For example, let’s say you pick Spanish, Customer service, and Problem-solving as your skills.
-It would look similar to this:
+For example, let’s say you pick Spanish, customer service, and problem-solving as your skills:

 - Maintained relationships with Spanish-speaking customers.

-- Greeted customers and assisted in product search.
+- Greeted customers and assisted in product searches.

-- Used analytical skills to respond to issues.
+- Used analytical skills to respond to issues, resulting in 100% success rate.

-- Worked hand-in-hand with management to create a new product placement strategy.
+- Collaborated with management to create a new product placement strategy.

-- Mediated between customers and the service team.
+- Mediated between customers and the service team to increase retention by 12%.

 -